 I'm really not sure about cows.
 They're pretty big.
 I remember hearing something on a podcast about 12 people a year being killed by cows.

-And wasn't there an American show called "When Cows Attack"?
+And wasn't there a TV show called "When Cows Attack"?
 Surely not.
 Who would watch that?

-A bloke in the local pub told me about how he and his wife were out for a walk and a curious cow pinned her against a fence momentarily.
+A guy in our local pub told me about how he and his wife were out for a walk and a curious cow pinned her against a fence momentarily.
 They managed to escape without any injuries, and he at least learned a useful lesson: don't punch a cow; it has no effect on the cow and you really hurt your hand.